 Pay attention to outliers.
 They can do wonders for your plots and who knows.
 You may stumble across something brand new and of significant importance to the world.

-Guest post contributed by Doug Lewars.
+This guest post was contributed by Doug Lewars.
 Doug is not necessarily over the hill but he’s certainly approaching the summit.
 He enjoys writing, reading, fishing and sweets of all sorts.
 He has published thirteen books on Smashwords.com.